 Up those stairs.
 At the uh, paranormal section.

 All three ran up along the shelves.
-Rei ran right in, while Sechson held, with his back to a shelf and straining his neck to look around a corner.
-Vert couldn’t help looking at the shattered glass, and the gash where her machete had landed.
+Rei ran right in, while Sechson held, with his back to a shelf, as he strained his neck to look around a corner.
+Vert couldn’t help but look at the shattered glass, and the gash where her machete had landed.
 She looked up.
 No one had come to patch the hole in the glass yet, and a sunbeam shone through the library.
 Her eye followed the beam.
 Farther into the library, on a second level balcony visible from where she stood, there was a dark blue shape.
 An upright, bipedal shape.
 Vert tensed up.

 Hey… hey.
 Guys.

 He looked over to her.
-Vert jabbed a finger at the distant figure, and Sechson looked to where she was pointing.
+Vert jabbed a finger at the distant figure, and Sechson looked to where she pointed.
 He raised his eyebrows.

 She found him!
 He’s over there!

-Rei ran back over and peered from behind the shelf, as the rest of them took cover, watching him.
-The figure moved only a little, dark blue mist obscuring his features.
-As they studied him closer, they could see that he was reading something, and holding a large laminated sheet.
+Rei ran back over and peered from behind the shelf, as the rest of them took cover and watched him.
+The figure moved only a little, dark blue mist obscured his features.
+As they studied him closer, they could see that he was reading something, and held a large laminated sheet in his other hand.

 Warren looked out from the blinds.
 There wasn’t anything to see outside, at least, not yet.
-He sighed and waited.
+They sighed and waited,

-He shuffled and held the blinds open with one finger, leaning against the small table.
+They shuffled and held the blinds open with one finger, as they leaned against the small table by the window.

-He jumped and took a sharp breath, turning around to see a blue Lupe look just as surprised.
+They jumped and took a sharp breath, then turned around to see a Lupe in blue, just as surprised,

 What do you mean,